frictionlessdata/schema-collaboration/documentation/User.md

  * Collaborator View: takes you to the page that is accessible without login/password, which can be sent to collaborators.
 Collaborators can read and write comments, see datapackage information, edit  and download the datapackage.

 ## Download button
-The "Download" button appears in different pages always with the same options:
+The "Download" button appears on different pages, always with the same options:

 | ![download](images/download.png) |
 |---|